Storytelling: Oral traditions

 Oral traditions of storytelling are found in several civilizations; they predate the printed and online press.
 Storytelling was used to explain natural phenomena, bards told stories of creation and developed a pantheon of gods and myths.
 Oral stories passed from one generation to the next and storytellers were regarded as healers, leaders, spiritual guides, teachers, cultural secrets keepers and entertainers.
 Oral storytelling came in various forms including songs, poetry, chants and dance.

 Albert Bates Lord examined oral narratives from field transcripts of Yugoslav oral bards collected by Milman Parry in the 1930s, and the texts of epics such as the Odyssey.
 Lord found that a large part of the stories consisted of text which was improvised during the telling process.

 Lord identified two types of story vocabulary.
-The first he called "formulas": "Rosy-fingered Dawn", "the wine-dark sea" and other specific set phrases had long been known of in Homer and other oral epics.
+The first he called "formulas": "Rosy-fingered Dawn", "Wine-dark Sea" and other specific set phrases had long been known of in Homer and other oral epics.
 Lord, however, discovered that across many story traditions, fully 90% of an oral epic is assembled from lines which are repeated verbatim or which use one-for-one word substitutions.
 In other words, oral stories are built out of set phrases which have been stockpiled from a lifetime of hearing and telling stories.